-Preparing for the Sacrament of Baptism (Infant to age 6)
+Preparing for the Sacrament of Baptism (Newborns up to age 7)

 "Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you; and behold, I am with you always, to the close of the age."